I’m no stranger to the occasional binge – and almost everyone I know can relate.

 2. Crush a workout.

 Just because you ate poorly doesn’t mean you can’t workout.
 If you went on a large binge, start with easy cardio – a nice walk outside or 20 minutes walking on the treadmill.
 This will help your belly feel less full by helping your digestion along.
 Then you’ll be ready to crush a great workout – and potentially burn off a large portion of what you just ate.
+You can also try my home workout program, Restore The Core, for 15% off using code STRONGER18.

 3. Reset with a hot bath.